crscaballero/flutter-examples/peliculas/README.md

 # Movies

-This is a project which will be connected with [The Movie DB API](https://www.themoviedb.org/) to show populares movies, its images, actores, and description  with a nice UI and UX
+This is a project which will be connected with [The Movie DB API](https://www.themoviedb.org/) to show populares movies, its images, actors, and description  with a nice UI and UX
 <br />
 <br />